 How much will my NFIP rates go up?

-Your specific rate increase or decrease will vary depending on your home’s location, as well as other risk factors.
-However, FEMA projects the following when it comes to rate increases and decreases due to Risk Rating 2.0:
+Your specific rate increase or decrease will vary depending on your home’s location and other risk factors.

-- 7% of current policyholders will experience a $10 to $20 per month increase.
+- 6.9% of current policyholders will experience a $10 to $20 per month increase

-- 23% of current policyholders will experience a premium decrease.
+- 18.6% of current policyholders will experience a premium decrease

 Is there a chance my rates could decline?

 Yes, absolutely.
-As stated above, FEMA estimates that 23% of policyholders will experience a premium decrease under Risk Rating 2.0.
-Homes that are located farther away from a body of water will most likely see a decline, as will smaller homes.
+As stated, FEMA estimates that 23% of all policyholders and 18.6% of single-family homeowners will experience a premium decrease under Risk Rating 2.0.
+Homes located farther away from a body of water will most likely see a decline, as will smaller homes.

 How will flood insurance premiums change in counties with the most flood insurance policies?

-Most counties and states that have a large number of flood insurance policies on the books will see more premium increases than states or counties with fewer policies.
+Counties and states with a large number of flood insurance policies on the books will see more premium increases than states or counties with fewer policies.
 This is because there are likely many more flooding risks in states where flood insurance is widespread.

-As an example, according to FEMA data, Florida currently has the largest number of NFIP policies in place with roughly 1.7 million in force across the state.
-FEMA predicts that only 20% of those policies will see a rate decrease while the other 80% will be paying more for coverage.
+For example, according to FEMA data, Florida has the largest number of NFIP policies, with roughly 1.7 million in force across the state.
+FEMA predicts that only 12.4% of single-family home policies will see a rate decrease, while 87.6% of homeowners will see a rate increase.
+Luckily, 72.1% of those increases will be $10 or less.

-On the other hand, Alaska, which only has 2,300 policies in force, will only see premium increases on 14% of them – the rest will see a decrease.
-If you are looking for information regarding your state or county, check out this FEMA data.
+On the other hand, in Alaska, which only has 2,300 policies in force, a whopping 86.9% of homeowners will see their premiums decrease.
+If you are looking for information regarding your state, the FEMA dashboard is a great tool.

 What is the difference between preferred and regular flood insurance?

 However, you must qualify for a preferred policy.
 To qualify, your home must be in the moderate-risk B, C, and X zones in the National Flood Insurance Program (NFIP) Regular Program communities.
-It cannot be in a Special Flood Hazard Area (SFHA).
+In addition, it cannot be in a Special Flood Hazard Area (SFHA).

 What is not changing under Risk Rating 2.0?

 There are a few things that are staying the same.
-Under federal law, if a home is located in a high-risk flood area or a Special Flood Hazard Area, the property owner is required to purchase flood insurance.
+Under federal law, the property owner must purchase flood insurance if a home is located in a high-risk flood area or a Special Flood Hazard Area.

-In addition, the rate increase limit is still in effect, which means that premiums on an NFIP policy can only increase 18% per year.
+In addition, the rate increase limit is still in effect, meaning premiums on an NFIP policy can only increase by 18% per year.
+However, if your home is a high-risk property, there is a good chance your premium will increase 18% a year until the premium matches the risk the property presents.

 The last thing to stay the same is the coverage limits for each policy.
-NFIP has always had limits to their coverage, which means that if you cannot purchase enough coverage to fully insure your home, you may have to supplement it in the private market.
+NFIP has always had limits to its coverage, which means that if you cannot purchase enough coverage to insure your home fully, you may have to supplement it in the private market.

 Current NFIP coverage limits are: